Wang Xiaomo

 Wang Xiaomo (王小谟 (王小謨, Wāng Xiǎomó); 11 November 1938 – 6 March 2023) was a Chinese radar engineer who has been hailed as the "Father of Airborne Warning and Control System in China".
 Wang had been engaged in the research and design of radar systems for 50 years.

 Wang was a delegate to the 9th and 10th National People's Congress.

 Biography

 Wang was born in Jinshan District of Shanghai, on November 11, 1938.
-He graduated from Beijing Institute of Technology.
+He graduated from the Beijing Institute of Technology.

 In 1969, Wang went to Guizhou to form the No. 38 Research Institute, a research agency attached to the Ministry of Electronics Industry.
 Wang was elevated to president in 1986.
 In 1990, Wang served as chief engineer of the early warning airplane, to which he made great contributions.
 In 1995, Wang was elected a fellow of the Chinese Academy of Engineering.

-Wang won China’s top science award, the Highest Science and Technology Award, in 2012.
+Wang won China's top science award, the Highest Science and Technology Award, in 2012.